STA HEAD COACH – TED HALEY

 Tom rowed 3 years in high school, earning a silver medal at the Stotesbury Cup Regatta in the Second Eight his senior year.
 That year, his boat was also named Washington Post All-Met.
 He graduated from St. Mary’s College of Maryland in 2009, where he received a degree in economics.
 He was a member of the Varsity Men’s Basketball team and served as a team captain his senior year.
 In addition to coaching rowing, Tom works for the Food Marketing Institute in Arlington, VA right behind National Airport and enjoys his office’s view of the river.

-NCS ASSISTANT COACH - JUDITH VOGEL
+NCS HEAD COACH - JUDITH VOGEL

 Judith comes to us from leading the high performance program at Potomac Boat Club and previously Riverside Boat Club in Boston.
 She coaches elite athletes / crews that have competed for Team USA in 2011, 2015, 2016, 2017, 2018 and 2019.
 During her time at Potomac Boat Club and Riverside Boat Club, she coached and oversaw junior/ high school programs as well.